-- All staff will attend annual training on the symptoms of anaphylaxis, which includes information and practise on when and how to use the adrenaline auto-injector. - An Individual Healthcare Plan will be developed which includes the arrangements the school will make to control exposure to allergens. - Auto-injectors will be kept readily available. - All Epi-Pens/Jext Pens will be kept in the medical area in the ARP, located in the admin block, unless specifically requested otherwise by the parent.
+- An inventory of all pupils with anaphylaxis will be compiled. - All staff will be trained annually on the symptoms of anaphylaxis, and how to respond in an emergency following Template S. - An Individual Healthcare Plan will be developed which includes the arrangements the school will make to control exposure to allergens. - Auto-injectors will be kept readily available. - All Epi-Pens/Jext Pens will be kept in the medical area in the ARP, located in the admin block, unless specifically requested otherwise by the parent.
 An inventory of all pupils at risk of Anaphylaxis will be compiled.
 If possible, a child requiring their Epi-Pen/Jext Pen should be brought to the medical area.
-If this is not possible, or in the case of an emergency, a red alert card should be sent to a member of staff in the admin block who will immediately take the Epi-Pen/Jext Pen to the child. - All parents who have children with Epi-Pens/Jext Pens must provide 2 Epi-Pens/Jext Pens to be kept in school at all times.
+If this is not possible, or in the case of an emergency, a red alert card should be sent to a member of staff in the admin block who will immediately take the Epi-Pen/Jext Pen to the child. - All parents who have children with Epi-Pens/Jext Pens must provide 2 Epi-Pens/Jext Pens to be kept in school at all times. - Emergency Adrenaline Auto Injectors (AAI's) are kept in the medical area in the ARP located in the admin block. - Emergency Adrenaline Auto Injectors (AAI's) will only be given to pupils previously diagnosed with anaphylaxis whose AAI is not in school or whose AAI has run out, who are on the register and whose parents have signed the consent form. - All staff will know how and when to use the Emergency Adrenaline Auto Injector (AAI). - Parents will be asked to sign Template N giving permission to administer an emergency dose(s). - Parents will be informed of any emergency dosages given using Template O.